AsgarGeorge/HttpServer/README.md

 # Java HTTP Server

 This project is a simple HTTP server implemented in Java.
-It allows you to configure the server's port and webroot via a JSON configuration file and handles requests using multithreading.
+It allows you to configure the server's port and webroot via a JSON configuration file and handles requests using multithreading.the project is about the understanding underlining technology how an servers like apache , nginx works underneath the hood. and also understanding various protocals like HTTP , FTP ...etc.Also learning about the Socker programming in Java.

 ## Table of Contents
 - [Project Overview](#project-overview)